ska-telescope/ska-dlm-client/README.md

 # Data Product Metadata

-Metadata can now be loaded and execution block id extracted.
+Metadata can now be loaded and the "execution block" attribute extracted.

 This is based on [ADR-55 Definition of metadata for data management at AA0.5](https://confluence.skatelescope.org/display/SWSI/ADR-55+Definition+of+metadata+for+data+management+at+AA0.5).